 The Six Types of Indirect Distribution Channels

 There are six different indirect distribution channel options for you to consider adopting in your business.
-We’ll start with the distribution channels for the lowest price points and move up to more complicated and more enterprise-level sales.
+We’ll start with the indirect sales channels for the lowest price points and move up to more complicated and more enterprise-level sales.

 1. App Stores